 The values of the CRPSS scores for both methods (Table 9) have significantly increased after recalibration.
-With the introduction of the STW, the performance loss related to the reduction of the archive length is retrieved.
+With the introduction of the STW, the performance loss related to the reduction of the archive length is retrieved or compensated?.

 5.3 Changes in sharpness and accuracy